You May Have Trouble Calling Us

 Life in the Balance is a program that has students looking for signs of consumers, producers, and decomposers in the mixed conifer forest of the Big Stump Trail.
 4th and 5th grades.
 Available May, September, and October.

-Mountains Alive allows 5th and 6th grade students to examine the geology of the Kaweah River canyon and surrounding Sierra Nevada Mountains (meeting at Hospital Rock).
+Mountains Alive (COMING SOON) allows 5th and 6th grade students to examine the geology of the Kaweah River canyon and surrounding Sierra Nevada Mountains (meeting at Hospital Rock).
 Available September, October, and November.

 Find a Field Trip